-MI students must select the children and youth in families and society practice area and must enroll in either the 12-month advanced standing or 20- month curriculum schedule.
-Students in the MI program will first complete one year of coursework on campus (including field placement).
-Afterward they will serve overseas in the Peace Corps for 27 months in a youth development assignment.
+MSW program students must select either the Children and Youth in Families and Society practice area or the Health practice area and must enroll in either the 12-month advanced standing or 20- month curriculum schedule.
+Students in the MI program will first complete one year of coursework on campus (including a field placement).
+Afterward they will serve overseas in the Peace Corps for 27 months.
 Students will then return to campus to complete their last year or semester of coursework depending on their curriculum schedule.
 Generally, students cannot extend their Peace Corps assignment to a third year (any exception must be approved by the Associate Dean for Educational Programs).